lenapan/React-Portfolio/README.md

 # Portfolio using React.js

 This is not yet a polished website.
-Here is the deployed version: [deployed site](https://lyran.netlify.app/) Will be making improvements to the site periodically.
+Here is the deployed version: [https://lyran.netlify.app/](https://lyran.netlify.app/) I will be making improvements to the site periodically.
 In the meantime, it contains:

 * React hooks and router functionality